potterhead17/gitbash/Gitbash.md

 git commit -m“merge-conflict”
 ```
 # Save-your-work
-first, we have to save the current work without commiting, then open the file and remove bugs, then go back to our saved work and add the new line.
+first, we have to save the current work without commiting by stash command, then open the file and remove bugs, then go back to our saved work by the stash pop command and add the new line.
 ```
 git stash
 cat bug.txt